peteroupc/peteroupc.github.io/bernsupp.md

 > **Note:** The last condition of Proposition 3, condition (ii), says **fabove**(_n_, _k_)\*choose(_n_,_k_) and **fbelow**(_n_, _k_)\*choose(_n_,_k_) must be integers. [^44] But Proposition 3 assumes only the biased coin and no other randomness is used, and that the coin doesn't show heads every time or tails every time.
 Therefore, _f_(0), if it exists, must be an integer, and the same is true for _f_(1), so that condition (ii) is redundant with condition (iii) due to a result that goes back to Kantorovich (1931)[^45]; see also Remark C of Nacu and Peres (2005)[^1].

 **Corollary 1.** _Let f(&lambda;) be continuous on the closed unit interval and have a minimum greater than 0 and a maximum less than 1.
-If that function is Hölder continuous with Hölder constant M or less and Hölder exponent $\alpha$, then one of the following schemes is valid in the sense of Theorem 1:_
+If that function is Hölder continuous with Hölder constant M or less and Hölder exponent $\alpha$, then each of the following schemes is valid in the sense of Theorem 1:_

 - _$n_0=1$ and $\eta(n)=M/((2^{\alpha/2}-1) n^{\alpha/2})$._
 - _$n_0=4$ and $\eta(n)=M(2/7)^{\alpha-2}/((2^{\alpha/2}-1)n^{\alpha/2})$._

-_If $f$ is Lipschitz continuous with Lipschitz constant M or less, then one of the following schemes is valid in the sense of Theorem 1:_
+_If $f$ is Lipschitz continuous with Lipschitz constant M or less, then each of the following schemes is valid in the sense of Theorem 1:_

 - $n_0=1$ _and $\eta(n)=M/((\sqrt{2}-1)\sqrt{n})$._
 - $n_0=4$ _and $\eta(n)=M\sqrt{2/7}/((\sqrt{2}-1)\sqrt{n})$._